 The Cool It!
 Climate Leadership Training program develops and empowers young sustainability champions in schools in British Columbia.
-It is offered to school districts free of charge where it is sponsored by the local Municipality or District.

 Formerly known as the 'Climate Change Showdown', Cool It! is an interactive environmental workshop and contest for students in grades 4 to 7.
 In each 90-minute workshop, our Environmental Educators use videos, games, quizzes and discussion to build on students’ knowledge of climate change.